FEniCS/ufl/doc/sphinx/source/user/form_language.rst

 rest of this chapter.

-Integrals are expressed through multiplication with a measure, representing an integral over either of:
+Integrals are expressed through multiplication with a measure, representing an integral over either

     * the interior of the domain :math:`\Omega` (``dx``, cell integral);